OsmanMutlu/tbmmproject/README.md

 # tbmmproject
-# Run by "scrapy crawl sp"
+Run by "scrapy crawl sp"
+then "python search.py"